t4ol1n/tif/examples/spring-security/README.txt

 2.2) In any web container

 Deploy the .war file into your container.
-Depending on your container settings you may havee to adjust the url the clients use.
+Depending on your container settings you may have to adjust the url the clients use.

-2.3) In the TIF container (Karaf)
+2.3) In the TIF container (OSGi)

 > cd to the container dir